 A National Greenhouse Gas Inventory is “an estimate of all emissions and removals of greenhouse gases (GHG) from given sources or sinks from a defined region in a specific period of time.”

 Rephrasing an old saying, “measurement is required for management” is the idea of GHG Inventories.
 Devised during the adoption of UNFCCC and Kyoto Protocol, these inventories act as raw materials to a full fledged process.
-Greenhouse Gas Inventories estimate all emissions and removals of greenhouse gases of five sectors (Energy, Industrial Processing and Product Use, Agriculture, LULUCF and Waste), acting as a link between pollution and its sources.
+Greenhouse Gas Inventories estimate all emissions and removals of greenhouse gases of five sectors (Energy, Industrial Processing and Product Use, Agriculture, Land Use Land Use Change in Forestry and Waste), acting as a link between pollution and its sources.
 To report GHG emissions , The intergovernmental Panel on Climate Change (IPCC) has been updating and developing guidelines since the year 1996.
 Tier approaches (I, II and III) with different emission factors and levels of activity data are used for the calculation of seven GHGs (mainly CO2, CH4 and N2O).
-The default emission factors were earlier taken from IPCC Revised Guidelines of 1996 but now from 2006 IPCC Guidelines.
 If a country has resources to develop its own emission factor for a certain component of a gas, then it is used as country specific emission factor.
 To ensure less uncertainty in the emission calculations, higher tiers with different equations are used.

 National GHG Inventory Systems